bd2kccd/ccd-annotations/README.md

 CCD Annotations is now installed to your Maven Local repository.

 ### Running
-You may edit the `application.properties` file in `src/main/resources/` to change the server settings and select a database (HSQLDB or MySQL)
+You may edit the `application.properties` file in `src/main/resources/` to change the server settings and select a database (HSQLDB or MySQL).

 `./gradlew bootrun`